th0rn0/smirkyisms/README.md

 # Smirkyisms Quote Book

+The V1, Proof of concept for the Smirkyisms site.
+Not representative of what is currently running on Smirkyisms.

 A little Project I put together to learn some more Java, NodeJS, VueJS, Backend & Frontend Servers.
 The bot just came along for the ride.

 Fully Dockerized and utilizing PM2 where applicable.